-There has been a construction by Kolb-Pellegrini \cite{KP11} of braid group actions $\brW$ on $\Ui_{\bvsd}$ over an extension field $\Q(\sqrt{v})$; it is remarkable that they chose to work with the same parameter $\bvsd$ for perhaps computational reason while $\bvsd$ is distinguished from categorical viewpoint in this paper.
+There has been a construction by Kolb-Pellegrini \cite{KP11} of braid group actions $\brW$ on $\Ui_{\bvsd}$ over the extension field $\Q(\sqrt{v})$ of $\Q(v)$; it is remarkable that they chose to work with the same parameter $\bvsd$ for perhaps computational reason while $\bvsd$ is distinguished from categorical viewpoint in this paper.
 Their construction covers all quasi-split finite type and also $\imath$quantum groups of type AII.
 Let us denote by $\tTT_i'$ the automorphism on $\Q(\sqrt{v}) \otimes_{\Q(v)} \Ui_{\bvsd}$ defined in \cite{KP11}.

-We show that a conjugation by a nontrivial rescaling automorphism of $\Q(\sqrt{v}) \otimes_{\Q(v)} \Ui_{\bvsd}$ changes $\tTT_i'$ to $\tTT_i$, see Remark~\ref{rem:KP11}; in this way we have recovered the braid group actions in \cite{KP11} for those $\Ui$ arising from Dynkin $\imath$quivers.
-The formulas for $\TT_i'$ and the claim that $\TT_i'$ are automorphisms and they satisfy the braid relations were discovered and verified {\em loc. cit.} by computer computations.
-In contrast, in our approach there is no need to verify that $\TT_i$ is an automorphism using a presentation of $\tUi$ or $\Ui$, as it follows conceptually from its categorical origin.
+We show that a conjugation by a nontrivial rescaling automorphism of $\Q(\sqrt{v}) \otimes_{\Q(v)} \Ui_{\bvsd}$ changes $\tTT_i'$ to $\tTT_i$, see Remark~\ref{rem:KP11}; in this way we recover the braid group actions in \cite{KP11} for $\Ui$ arising from Dynkin $\imath$quivers.
+The formulas for $\TT_i'$ and the claim that $\TT_i'$ are automorphisms and they satisfy the braid relations were discovered and verified in {\em loc. cit.} by computer computations.
+By contrast, in our approach there is no need to verify that $\TT_i$ is an automorphism using a presentation of $\tUi$ or $\Ui$, as it follows conceptually from its categorical origin.
 The question of developing a computer-free approach was raised in \cite{KP11}.
 We emphasize that our approach makes sense in Kac-Moody setting.

-While the braid group relations at the level of $\tUi$ implies the braid relations at the level of $\Ui_{\bvsd}$, the converse is not true.
+While the braid group relations at the level of $\tUi$ imply the braid relations at the level of $\Ui_{\bvsd}$, the converse is not true.
 The action of $\tTT_i$ on $\tUi$ moves its central elements around, while fixing the scalars (and hence the chosen parameters $\vs_i$).